atrox39/Oryn/README.md

 - `urlencoded()` : to parse urlencoded request body
 - `multipart()` : to parse multipart request body

-To ensure the core framework stays lightweight, Lucifer will not assume anything about the request body.
+To ensure the core framework stays lightweight, Oryn will not assume anything about the request body.
 You may choose and apply the appropriate parser as needed in your application.

 However, if you want to be safe and need to be able to handle all forms of request body, you may simply use the all-inclusive `bodyParser()` middleware.